 - Bekal Fort: Located 63 Kms south of Mangalore is in the state of Kerala.
 The unique Bekal Fort stands amidst the roaming but heartening music of the seas along with the eternal note of the unending waves, carrying the thrilling memories of a bygone era.

-- Kadri Manjunatha Temple:it is located on Kadri hills, in Mangalore is just 3 Km away from the venue.
-This popular and beautiful temple is surrounded by tanks with natural springs and late rite caves.
-These caves are also called as Pandava Caves.
-It is believed that the Pandavas came to this cave and stayed there.
+- Kadri Manjunatha Temple: It is on Kadri hills, in Mangalore is just 3 Km away from the venue.
+This popular and beautiful temple has tanks with natural springs and late rite caves surrounding it.
+These caves are also popular as Pandava Caves.
+Devotees also believe that the Pandavas came to this cave and stayed there.